-A full link analysis may take a few moments, if a site is rather large because is searching the net to check all of the back links for a specific URL.
+A full link analysis may take a few moments, if a site is rather large, because it is searching the net to check all of the back links for a specific URL.
 If a site has a lot of backlinks, the report will take longer than if it only has a few.

-What is “Most Popular Anchors”?
+What is the “Most Popular Anchors”?

-How is Link Strength calculated?
+How is link strength calculated?

-Link Strength = (PR + 1)3 x 4 / outbound links
+Link Strength = (PR + 1) 3 x 4/outbound links

-What do “Follow” And “No Follow” mean?
+What do “Follow” and “No Follow” mean?

-- No-follow means a page that should NOT be crawled by search engines;
+- No-follow means a page that should NOT be crawled by search engines.

 What does Internal SSD mean?